maverickcdn/wicens/README.md

 sendmail - SMTP plain auth (no encryption) sendmail - ISP based (no password reqd, generally port 25)

-IMPORTANT - If using GMail, you must enable 'insecure app' access to your GMail account.
-If you use 2factor authentication you must setup an assigned password in GMail for this script to use.
+IMPORTANT - If using GMail, you must use 2 factor authentication and setup an assigned App password in GMail for this script to use.

 IMPORTANT - Your Email address(es) are stored as plain text within this script.
 Your Email password is encrypted and saved to router storage.